Hackers News Hackers News

 May 7, 2026 4 Min Read

-Phone-based scams are rapidly evolving, outpacing many existing security filters.
-Attackers increasingly leverage Voice over Internet Protocol (VoIP) numbers, which are discarded before detection systems can flag them.
-This tactic leaves users vulnerable and security teams struggling to keep pace.
+Phone-based scams are undergoing a significant transformation, with threat actors adopting sophisticated methods to circumvent established security measures.
+A recent analysis by Cisco Talos reveals a growing reliance on Voice over Internet Protocol (VoIP) numbers, which attackers frequently abandon before detection systems can effectively flag them.
+This strategic shift leaves both individual users and cybersecurity defenses struggling to keep pace.

 The structure of an example VoIP phone number (Source - Cisco Talos)